codehsbooks/apjava/Programming-with-Karel/java-programs-and-the-run-method.md

 # Java Programs and the Run Method

 So far, we have been writing our Java programs as a series of commands.
 However, a truly proper Java program requires a few additional parts.
-From now on, we will write our commands inside of a **class** and **method**.
+From now on, we will need to write our commands inside of a **Karel class** and a **run method**.

 ## Writing a Java Class